Borrowed Bites

 ↓ Jump to Recipe

-For even more delicious treats, check out our complete collection of lemon recipes!
+For more dependable citrus treats, check out our complete collection of lemon recipes!

 Lemon scone with lemon icing dripping around it and lemon wedges in background.

-One of our family favorite breakfasts is this Soft Lemon Scones Recipe!
-We also love apple scones.
+One of our family favorite breakfasts is lemon or apple scones.
 We've made both many times over the years for Sunday mornings, baby showers, brunch parties, or alongside other Easter Recipes.

 The inspiration for this recipe was borrowed from Ree Drummond's Petite Vanilla Scones, but we switched up the flavor profile and made them full size for full goodness!
 Check out our other Homemade Bread Recipes for more inspiration!